-I crawled off the bus in soft
+I crawled off the bus in soft but steady rain,

 Years had past, but somehow Topeka hadn't really changed,

 I walked the shadow of the state house, and my heart breathed again.